flopezag/fiware-university/README.md

-# fiware-university
+# Smart City deployment example

-Example of deployment a FIWARE Smart City solution using Terraform + Ansible + OpenStack
+Example of deployment a FIWARE Smart City solution using Terraform + Ansible + OpenStack.

 ## How to start it